bernie-skipole/indi/README.md

 > python3 -m indiredis /path/to/blobfolder

 The directory /path/to/blobfolder should be a path to a directory of your choice, where BLOB's (Binary Large Objects), such as images will be stored, it will be created if it does not exist.
 Then connecting with a browser to http://localhost:8000 should enable you to view and control the connected instruments.

 For further usage information, including setting ports and hosts, try:

 > python3 -m indiredis --help

+If the package is imported it provides functions for creating the web client, and also connecting to an MQTT server - assuming the INDI XML protocol is being passed via MQTT using the indi-mr python package.

 ## Installation